BI-RADS

-BI-RADS is an acronym for Breast Imaging-Reporting and Data System, a quality assurance tool originally designed for use with mammography.
+The Breast Imaging-Reporting and Data System (BI-RADS) is a quality assurance tool originally designed for use with mammography.
 The system is a collaborative effort of many health groups but is published and trademarked by the American College of Radiology (ACR).

 The system is designed to standardize reporting and is used by medical professionals to communicate a patient's risk of developing breast cancer, particularly for patients with dense breast tissue.
 The document focuses on patient reports used by medical professionals, not "lay reports" that are provided to patients.

 Published documents

 The BI-RADS is published by ACR in the form of the BI-RADS Atlas.
 As of 2013 the Atlas is divided into three publications: